rodrigo-techera/basic-dev-tools/README.md

 # basic-dev-tools
-Wordpress Basic Dev Tools Plugin
+A plugin with some Basic Tools For Development and Developers.
+Trying to be easier the way of the develop common things in WP.

 # Basic Dev Tools
-(_) Contributors: rodtech
+- Contributors: rodtech
 - Donate link: http://marsminds.com
 - Tags: developer, developments, post types
 - Requires at least: 3.0.1